 - Select the row for the domain assignment you want to manage.
 Right-click the leftmost column of the data grid and click View Usage .

-Depending on how the domain is assigned to the dataset, a respective design view opens:
+Depending on how the domain is assigned to the dataset, one of the following views opens:

-Tip:Double-click the row to open the Fields or Subtypes design views to explore the domain assignment.
+Tip:Double-click the row to open the Fields or Subtypes view to explore the domain assignment.

-The Fields or Subtypes design views open with the domain highlighted.
-Use the design views to manage the domain assignment.
+The Fields or Subtypes view opens with the domain highlighted and can be used to manage the domain assignment.
 You can also use tools in the Domains toolset to manage the domain properties and assignment.